Sailop vs v0 vs Bolt vs Lovable vs Cursor: Honest Side-by-Side Test (April 2026)

 }

 }Layer 2: Add a sailop.config.ts to your project. sailop init generates one.
-Point your AI agent at the file.
-Every color, font, and layout decision will respect the constraints.
+Point your agent at it, and every color, font, and layout decision respects the constraints — this is the move that bought Cursor its 44-point swing above.

-Layer 3: Use sailop compose.
-When you want a complete landing page from scratch, the procedural composer produces structurally-varied output without needing prompt engineering.
+Layer 3: Run sailop compose.
+When you want a full landing page from scratch, the procedural composer produces structurally-varied output without any prompt engineering at all.

 For the underlying theory see the definitive AI slop guide.
-For the specific patterns each tool produces, the 10 dead giveaways catalogs them with fixes.
+For the specific patterns each tool emits — the three-identical-cards problem in particular — the card-grid breakdown and the 10 dead giveaways catalog them with fixes.

 Disclosure

-We sell a product that competes with the tools tested above.
-The data here was generated using public versions of each tool with default settings.
+We sell a product that competes with the tools above.
+The data was generated using public versions of each tool at default settings.
 The Sailop scores were produced by Sailop's own scanner, which we obviously have an interest in trusting.
-We publish the test prompts and raw outputs at sailop.com/why for anyone who wants to reproduce.
+We publish the test prompts and raw outputs at sailop.com/why so anyone can reproduce them.

-The point of this post is not to argue that Sailop is better than every tool.
-It is that *constraint-aware output* is better than *default output*, regardless of which tool produces it.
-Sailop's scanner and skill make any tool you already use produce less slop.
-That is the value, and that is what the data above shows.
+The point of this post is not that Sailop beats every tool.
+It is that *constraint-aware output* beats *default output*, whatever produces it.
+Sailop's scanner and skill make a tool you already use produce less slop.
+That is the value, and that is what the table shows.

 npx sailop install